amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 What we did just change ?

-- we created a `SignOutButton` struct that has a reference to the `ApplicationDelegate` and calls `signOut()` when pressed.
+- we created a `SignOutButton` struct that has a reference to `AppDelegate` and calls `signOut()` when pressed.
 The button is just a text with a navigation link.

 - we added that button as trailing item in the navigation bar.